 Projects

-- Data integrations with sources and nodes
+- Sources and edge nodes

 - Assets, spaces, and zones